Part Two

 In May 2024, we commissioned the Thinks Insight and Strategy team to conduct a series of focus groups with representative samples of members of the public from the four UK nations with us.

-The aim was to explore public perceptions of culture, creativity, and heritage in their local areas, including their understanding of local cultural decision-making, current levels of involvement, and visions for future engagement.
+The aim was to explore public perceptions of culture, creativity, and heritage in their local areas, including their understanding of local cultural decision making, current levels of involvement, and visions for future engagement.

 Participants were recruited to be broadly reflective of the UK population on key demographics including gender, with set quotas for sexuality, ethnicity, and people who self-classify as disabled or with a long-term health condition.
-Individuals with high levels of involvement in the cultural offers of their local area (e.g. jobs in the cultural sector who would be picked up by the Creative Workforce Workshops) were screened out to allow for a more general viewpoint.
+Individuals with high levels of involvement in the cultural offers of their local area (e.g. jobs in the cultural sector who would be picked up by the Workforce Workshops) were screened out to allow for a more general viewpoint.

 The insights from these sessions have been captured in the research paper ‘What do the public think about the future of local cultural decision making?’.